napari/napari/docs/developers/documentation/docs_template.md

 How you add cell tags depends on how you're editing your notebook.

 1. If you're working in Jupyter notebook, you can open up the Tags toolbar for your cell using `View -> Cell Toolbar -> Tags`.
+A toolbar will be added to the top right of your cell.
 You can then add any tags you want (e.g. `remove-input`) by typing into the text entry box of the toolbar and clicking `Add Tag`.
-Here's what the Tags toolbar looks like.

-![Jupyter notebook cell with Tags toolbar highlighted by a black square in the top right of the cell.
-Tags toolbar involves a button with ellipses for seeing existing tags, a text entry box for adding new tags, and an Add Tag button](images/jupyter_cell_tags.png)

 2. If you're editing a MyST Markdown file directly, you can add tags to your code blocks like so: